 You can contact us via the website should you prefer to opt out of further contact from the society but we very much hope that you will stay in touch.

-or to make a submission for consideration, contact:
+For more information, or to make a submission for consideration, contact the following: